Best Pillow for Neck Pain: Reviews and Buyer’s Guide

 - Features advanced open-cell memory foam to prevent overheating

-The Zoma pillow consists of shredded Micro-Cushions™ and is covered by a polyester-spandex cover.
+The Zoma Pillow consists of shredded Micro-Cushions™ and is covered by a polyester-spandex cover.

-Shredded Micro-Cushions™ contain a combination of shredded foam and polyester fiber.
+Shredded Micro-Cushions™ are a combination of shredded foam and polyester fiber.
 The materials are antibacterial and dust mite-resistant, an excellent choice for those with allergies.
 The open structure of the filling also provides better air circulation inside the pillow for better cooling and reducing inflammation of sore neck muscles.